isaacg1/isaacg1.github.io/_posts/2024-02-19-trans-questions.md

 I will challenge the premise rather than answering the question directly.

 If you're not sure whether to ask a question, go ahead and ask it.

+I will post my answers on March 31st, Trans Day of Visibility.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeHoS8CKD6hLlEgbDljhIAIFrQo0Mgq8FBpv1aT4ELd1e2AaA/viewform?embedded=true" width="640" height="562" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>